 Contact Us Biographies Market Intelligence home

-WHAT CAN BE A TRADEMARK?
+WHAT CAN FUNCTION AS A TRADEMARK?
 A trademark may be defined as a word, term, name, symbol, device, picture, design, numeral, monogram, abbreviation, acronym, slogan, phrase, color (yellow for ironing board covers), a sound combination (the Avon doorbell, NBC chimes of yesteryear), label, container (the shape of the Coca Cola bottle), package, product shape (Goldfish crackers, LifeSaver candy), geographical name, grade designation, or any combination of these, as well as fragrances and number combinations like telephone numbers or domain names.
 Apart from generic terms, (defined below) trademarks can consist of almost any conceivable subject matter.

 DISTINCTIVENESS TRANSLATES INTO PROTECTION